romland/llemmings/README.md

 </p>

 # 💚💙 Llemmings 💙💚
-Llemmings is a game being written by Large Language Models (LLM), like ChatGPT and GPT-4.
-The intention is that it is _only_ written by LLMs.
+Llemmings is a game being made by Large Language Models (LLMs), like ChatGPT or GPT-4.
+The intention is that no code is written by a human.

 **Your job, as a human, is to copy and paste code.**

-There are a few exceptions, such as removing redeclared variables and similar small things.
-But other than that, the code should be written by the LLM.
+There are a few exceptions, like it's allowed to remove redeclared variables and similar small things.
+But other than that, the code should be written by the LLM (non-OpenAI models are also welcome).

 The latest and greatest version is [here](https://romland.github.io/llemmings)!

 ![Alt text](latest.png?raw=true "Screenshot of Llemmings")

 ## 🎮 The game
 It is (probably) not yet a game.
 But ...